bisdn/bisdn.github.io/getting_started/first_steps.md

 PASSWORD = "b-isdn"
 ```

 You should then see the console of BISDN Linux.
+This is a standard login shell
+and no specialized CLI, so there are no restrictions to commands you can use.

-You can also display the OS
-information by running `cat /etc/os-release`.
+E.g. you can display the OS information by running `cat /etc/os-release`.

 BISDN Linux, as most other Linux systems, requires superuser privileges to run
 commands that change system settings.
 The examples below must then be run via